Skip to Content

 Biography

-I joined the Department of French at Carleton in January 2018 and became a tenured associate professor in 2021.
-In July 2025, I became the Chair of the Department of French.
+I joined the Department of French at Carleton in January 2018 and became associate professor in 2021.
+Since July 2025, I am also the Chair of the Department of French.

 My research projects in sociolinguistics all share a common interest in studying the relationship between languages, multilingualism, power and social inequalities.
-More specifically, I study how processes of categorization, legitimization and hierarchization of language practices and speakers unfold in North American French-speaking communities, and what that entails in terms of inclusion and exclusion, especially in the Acadian communities of New-Brunswick.
+My work bridges approaches in critical sociolinguistics, historical sociolinguistics and discourse analysis.
+More specifically, I study how processes of categorization, legitimization and hierarchization of language practices and speakers unfold in North American French-speaking communities, and what that entails in terms of inclusion and exclusion.
+As a Belgo-Canadian bilingual professor working and living in a francophone minority context and participating in Canadian, European and international research networks and Scholarly Associations, I also draw on the converging insights of both French-speaking and English-speaking sociolinguistics and applied linguistics research traditions.

-My main research projects (https://carleton.ca/francophonieetcolonialisme/) focus on the intersection between language, nationalism and colonialism in Acadia.
-Started in 2016 and supported first by a SSHRC Development grant and then by a SSHRC Insight Grant (Langue, nationalisme et colonialisme en Acadie et au Saguenay-Lac-Saint-Jean : une étude comparative de la construction de la différence autochtone (1867-1971)), this project studies the role of discourses about Indigenous peoples and languages in the history of Acadian nationalism, notably in the press.
+Since my PhD dissertation (a history of language ideologies in Louisiana French newspapers and periodicals from 1861-2010), my main research projects (https://carleton.ca/francophonieetcolonialisme/) focus on the intersection between language, nationalism and colonialism in Acadia (and especially in New-Brunswick).
+Started in 2016 and supported first by a SSHRC Development grant and then by a SSHRC Insight Grant (Langue, nationalisme et colonialisme en Acadie et au Saguenay-Lac-Saint-Jean : une étude comparative de la construction de la différence autochtone (1867-1971)), my current project studies the role of discourses about Indigenous peoples and languages in the history of Acadian nationalism, notably in the press.

 2025-2026 Courses